Degman1/RestaurantManagementSystem/README.md

 - `tableID: number | undefined` - the id of the table to which the customer is assigned, undefined if no table
 - `state: FiniteStateMachine` - keeps track of the customer states and state transitions: <"waitlisted", "seated", "inactive">

-Methods: ...
+Methods:...

 ### Employee

 *Inherits from Person*

 Properties:
-- `#username: String` - the username for an employee to clock into and out of work
-- `#password: String` - the password for an employee to clock into and out of work
+- `password: String` - the password for an employee to clock into and out of work
 - `state: FiniteStateMachine` - keeps track of the customer states and state transitions: <"clockedIn", "clockedOut">

 Methods:
-- `getUsername(): String` - gets the username of the person
-- `setUsername(username: String): Promise` - set the username of the employee, returns Success if valid name, Failure otherwise
 - `getPassword(): String` - gets the password of the person
 - `setPassword(password: String): Promise` - set the password of the employee, returns Success if valid email, Failure otherwise